 I am running over an MC file processed under the 07.27.11 release.

 Implement a secondary algorithm to find incompletely-specified events (no subrun) in the event the first one fails due to the composition of the events in the file (issue #2148, part 1).

-#2 Updated by Christopher Green almost 8 years ago
+#2 Updated by Christopher Green over 8 years ago

 Issue 1: Please give me an example of exactly what you entered into which window to get this response.